DataDog/hiring-engineers/answers.md

 # Intro
 This project is my demo of Datadog.
 I used Docker (with compose) to set up my infrastructure.
-My containers of choice were the offical Datadog agent (Alpine) container and the offical MySQL (Debian) container from dockerhub.
+My containers of choice were the official Datadog agent (Alpine) container and the official MySQL (Debian) container from dockerhub.
 My repo contains everything needed to run the demo with the given pre-requisite that you will have Docker (with compose) installed already and run this on a Linux machine with bash, Ubuntu ideally.
 I ran this on an Ubuntu 16.04.3 LTS VM (a.k.a worked on my machine).
 A make file was written to simplify recreating the demo.
 If you want to recreate it please do the following:

 1.  git pull my branch
 2.  cd into the ./demo/ folder